zshi719/2025-Data-24100/class_notes/08_flask_soc.md

 ### Inexperience

 - The largest driver of code complexity is inexperience and lack of knowledge.
-For example, I do not do a lot of work with PyTorch which is a complex library that, while written in python, behaves very differentially than other common Python code.
+For example, I do not do a lot of work with PyTorch which is a complex library that, while written in python, behaves very differently than other common Python code.
   - When I write code in PyTorch it appears rough because of this lack of experience.
 - For students who are just getting started this is the largest source of complexity; the only way to get better is through work.